ArtwareSoft/jbart-template/README.md

 # jbart-template
-template for jBart project with examples and puppeteer server
+template for jBart project with examples